Lowbush Blueberry

 Care Instructions:

-Planting: Select a site with full to partial sun for best berry production and fall foliage color.
+Planting: Choose a site with full sun exposure.
+At least 6+ hours of direct sunlight daily for best berry production and foliage color.

-Soil: Grow in acidic, well-drained soil rich in organic matter; blueberries dislike alkaline or poorly drained soils.
+Soil: Plant in acidic, well-drained soil with a pH of ~4.5–5.5.
+Blueberries do not tolerate alkaline or poorly drained soils.

-Fertilizing: Apply a fertilizer formulated for acid-loving plants (e.g., blueberry/azalea fertilizer) in early spring before new growth begins.
+Fertilizing: Apply an acid-forming, slow-release fertilizer designed for blueberries or other acid-loving plants in early spring before new growth.

-Spacing: Space plants 1–2 ft apart for groundcover effect or slightly wider if planted as part of a mixed shrub border.
+Spacing: Space plants 1–2 ft apart for groundcover effect or slightly wider for borders.

 Because Lowbush Blueberry is both edible and ornamental, it plays a dual role in gardens: providing seasonal beauty through foliage and flowers, producing tasty berries for people and wildlife, and contributing to pollinator support.
 It can be grown as an accent groundcover, interplanted in shrub borders, or integrated into edible landscapes where its compact habit and vibrant fall color enhance design interest.